 Hangar 128 Clubhouse

-In the new residents’ lounge, a dramatic tall space that was a long unused racquetball court, we are installing large new windows and doors that open onto a pool area, and custom light fixtures that recall the design and construction of the Wright brothers first airplanes.
+In the new residents' lounge, a dramatic tall space that was a long unused racquetball court, we installed large new windows and doors that open onto a pool area, and custom light fixtures that recall the design and construction of the Wright brothers' first airplanes.

 We converted an unused racquetball court into a new community lounge that opens onto an existing pool